 \subsubsection{Selection properties}

-The next important property, which distinguishes the fully-pulled and semi-pulled traveling waves is the following.
+The next important property, which distinguishes the fully pulled and semipulled traveling waves is the following.
 Let us consider the set of genotypes at the moment when reproduction has already happened, but selection has not.
-Then in the fully-pulled regime ($\gamma\leq\gamma_c$), the best (largest) genotypes do not survive the selection step, whereas in the semi-pulled case ($\gamma>\gamma_c$) they do.
+Then in the fully pulled regime ($\gamma<\gamma_c$), the best (largest) genotypes do not survive the selection step, whereas in the semipulled case ($\gamma>\gamma_c$) they do.

 In order to state this result precisely, we need to introduce the reproduction profile.
-Let $g$ be a traveling wave solution with speed $v$, and assume $g^{-1}(\R_0^+) = [L,0]$ for some $L<0$.
-Then, since $g$ is a traveling wave, if $g_0=g$ then $g_1(x)=g(x-v)$, and $g_1^{-1}(\R_0^+) = [L+v,v]$.
+Let $g$ be a traveling wave solution with speed $v$, and assume $g^{-1}(\R_+) = [L,0]$ for some $L<0$.
+Then, since $g$ is a traveling wave, if $g_0=g$ then $g_1(x)=g(x-v)$, and $g_1^{-1}(\R_+) = [L+v,v]$.
 Now similarly to the heuristics given for the dynamics~\eqref{eq: SdeterministicDynamic}, we define the reproduction profile

 which describes the log-density of genotypes after reproduction and before selection.
-The result below says that, if $\gamma<\gamma_c$, then the right edge of the support of the function $r$ is to the right of $v$, which is the right edge of the support of the function $g_1$.
+Note that we have $g_1(x)\leq r(x)$ for all $x\in\R$.
+The result below says that, if $\gamma<\gamma_c$, then the reproduction profile is strictly above the genotypic profile $g_1$ everywhere in the support of $g_1$.
+In particular, the right edge of the support of the function $r$ is to the right of $v$, which is the right edge of the support of the function $g_1$.
 That is, the largest genotypes after reproduction (the ones to the right of $v$) do not survive selection.
 On the other hand, when $\gamma>\gamma_c$ then the functions $g_1$ and $r$ agree on an interval at the front of these profiles (the best genotypes are among the selected ones).
 We prove this theorem at the end of Section~\ref{sec:travelingWave}.

-\begin{thm} Recall that $r$ is the log-density profile of phenotypes of children of a population with genotypic profile $g$, and the genotypic profile of the surviving children is $g_1$.
+\begin{thm} Recall that $r$ is the log-density profile of genotypes of children of a population with genotypic profile $g$, and the genotypic profile of the surviving children is $g_1$.
 Then: \begin{itemize} \item If $\gamma<\gamma_c$ then $r(x) > g_1(x)$ for all $x$ in the support of $g_1$. \item If $\gamma>\gamma_c$ then $r(x)=g_1(x)$ for all $x$ close enough to $v$, the right edge of the support of $g_1$. \end{itemize} \end{thm}